 This part means you get a Wi-Fi router or mesh system and treat the existing gateway as though it were a modem.

 In this case, the hardware setup part is easy: Connect the WAN (Internet) port of the new router — or the primary router unit of your mesh — to a LAN port of the gateway (or the existing router).

 Now configure your new router to our liking, and you’re all set.
 But it’s easy said than done.
 There are a couple of things to keep in mind.

 Different local IP address for each router

 Your new router’s local IP address must be different from that of the existing gateway.
 This address is often referred to as the “Default Gateway IP,” which is not related to the actual gateway.
 It’s quite rare that you have to worry about this, though.

-That’s because chances are they are already different by default, and many routers are smart enough to automatically change its IP when it detects that the gateway already uses the same one.
+That’s because chances are they are already different by default.
+Many routers are smart enough to automatically change its IP when it connects to a router (or gateway) that already uses the same one.

 If for some reason, the two share the same IP address, which tends to happen if the new router is from the same vendor as that of the existing one, among other things, you’ll note that devices connected to the new router won’t have Internet.

 In any case, you can always change the router’s IP using the web interface.
 It’s in the LAN (or DHCP) area of the router’s interface.
 This IP tends to be in the form of 192.168.x.1 or 10.0.x.1.
 You just need to change x to a different digit.